Birkenhead Library: References

 The initial Borough Council budget for books was £500 and when it opened in 1949 the library began with a collection of around 1500 items, "swelled by about another twenty books a month."
-Percy Hurn, a councilor at the time, recalled the first book he selected for the library was "Sunset over France."
+Percy Hurn, a councillor at the time, recalled the first book he selected for the library was "Sunset over France."
 More prosaically the local newspaper recorded "textbooks on agriculture... a complete set of the books of Walter Scott... and 13 volumes of the works of Thackeray."

 Support from the National Library was keenly sought, as it would allow access to "practically every library in the dominion."
 However this support was qualified: the National Library did not want to encourage "cheap reading" of genre books, such as romance, westerns and detective stories.
 In the event, when Birkenhead opened nearly half the books present were on extended loan from the National Library.
 Their "field librarians" continued to provide a regular infusion of books into the Birkenhead collection two or three times a year, for at least a decade.
 Topics were diverse, from gardening, music, occupations and hobbies, to art, agriculture and home management.
 Junior books were added in 1953.

 One hundred and fifty of the original collection were donations.
 Items gifted have ranged from the Walter Scott works, to individual titles, to a 34 volume set of Britannica.
 The Rotary Club provided a $2000 Reference collection for the opening of the 1968 building.
 Later, Plunkett donated records, while Bob and Norma Inward gave two folios of prints by painters Goldie and Heaphy.